-Data Refutes notion that Urban Gun Violence Starts and Stops with Black Communities
+Data Refutes notions that Urban Gun Violence Starts and Stops with Black Communities

 Racial demographics of gun dealers show a different story